Visitors' photos and contributions

 your eyes a-freshed

-tucked away a mile from
+tucked away a mile from town

-the world is yours to be
+the world is yours to be with

 heaven for me